On Using Hamiltonian Monte Carlo Sampling for Reinforcement Learning Problems in High-dimension: Introduction

-\paragraph{Data efficient Reinforcement Learning:} The last decade has witnessed a growing interest in improving data efficiency in RL methods by exploiting emergent global structures from underlying system dynamics. \cite{deisenroth2011pilco, pan2014probabilistic, kamthe2018data, buckman2018sample} have proposed model-based RL methods that improve data efficiency by explicitly incorporating prior knowledge about state transition dynamics of the underlying system. \cite{dearden1998bayesian,koppel2018nonparametric,jeong2017assumed} propose Baysean methods to approximate the $Q$ function. \cite{ong2015value} and \cite{Yang2020Harnessing} consider a model-free RL approach that exploit structures of state-action value function.
-The work by \cite{ong2015value} decomposes the $Q$ matrix into a low-rank and sparse matrix model and uses matrix completion methods \citep{candes2010matrix, wen2012solving, chen2018harnessing} to improve data efficiency.
-A more recent work by \cite{Yang2020Harnessing} has shown that incorporation of low rank matrix completion methods for recovering $Q$ matrix from a small subset of $Q$ values can improve learning of optimal policies.
-At each time step the agent chooses a subset of state-action pairs and update their $Q$ value according to the Bellman optimally equation that considers a discounted average between reward and expectation of the $Q$ values of next states. \cite{shah2020sample} extends this work by proposing a novel matrix estimation method and providing theoretical guarantees for the convergence to a $\epsilon$-optimal $Q$ function.
-On the other hand, entropy regularization \citep{ahmed2019understanding,yang2019regularized,smirnova2020convergence}, by penalizing excessive randomness in the conditional distribution of actions for a given state, provides an alternative means to implicitly exploit the underlying low-dimensional structure of the value function. \cite{lee2019sample} proposes an approach that samples a whole episode and then updates values in a recursive, backward manner.
+\paragraph{Related Work:} The last decade has witnessed a growing interest in improving sample efficiency in RL methods by exploiting emergent global structures from underlying system dynamics. \cite{kamthe2018data, deisenroth2011pilco, pan2014probabilistic, buckman2018sample} have proposed model-based RL methods that improve sample efficiency by explicitly incorporating prior knowledge about state transition dynamics of the underlying system. \cite{dearden1998bayesian, koppel2018nonparametric, jeong2017assumed} propose Baysean methods to approximate the $Q$ function. \cite{ong2015value,Yang2020Harnessing} consider a model-free RL approach that exploit structures of state-action value function.
+The work by \cite{ong2015value} decomposes the $Q$ matrix into a low-rank and sparse matrix model and uses matrix completion methods \cite{candes2010matrix, wen2012solving, chen2018harnessing} to improve sample efficiency.
+A more recent work \cite{Yang2020Harnessing} has shown that incorporating low rank matrix completion methods to recover $Q$ matrix from a small subset of $Q$ values can improve learning of optimal policies.
+At each time step the agent chooses a subset of state-action pairs and update the corresponding $Q$ value using the Bellman optimally equation that considers a discounted average between reward and expectation of the $Q$ values of next states. \cite{shah2020sample} extends this work by proposing a novel matrix estimation method and providing theoretical guarantees for the convergence to a $\epsilon$-optimal $Q$ function.
+On the other hand, entropy regularization techniques penalize excessive randomness in the conditional distribution of actions for a given state and provide an alternative means to implicitly exploit the underlying low-dimensional structure of the value function \cite{ahmed2019understanding,yang2019regularized,smirnova2020convergence}. \cite{lee2019sample} has proposed an approach that samples a whole episode and then updates values in a recursive, backward manner.